Best Keurig Coffee Maker: Top 6 Models for 2022

 Wait, Keurig K-Cups aren’t just generic coffee capsules?

 Given the incredible popularity of their unique coffee capsules, Keurig K-Cups are often used as a generic synonym.
 Spoiler alert: they’re not!
 If you are looking to buy a Keurig machine thinking that you’ll be able to use that Nespresso stock of plastic coffee capsules that you’ve got in your cupboard, you’d be in for a nasty surprise, so we thought we’d warn you:

 Keurig K-Cups don’t work for other capsule or pod-based coffee makers, and vice versa.

 Luckily, Keurig is amongst the companies that introduced reusable alternatives (5).
-Once you’ve chosen among the best Keurig coffee makers in this list, we strongly recommend that you also get a My K-Cup Universal Reusable Filter instead of relying on single-use plastic capsules.
+Once you’ve chosen among the best Keurig coffee makers in this list, we strongly recommend that you also get a My K-Cup Universal Reusable Filter on Amazon instead of relying on single-use plastic capsules.
 Cheap, practical and designed to work with any Keurig model, this small coffee filter allows you to reduce the environmental footprint of your Keurig machine and experiment with your own grounds.
 It’s a win-win!